Vehicle Crossing Permit

 Request an Inspection

-The Authorised Officer will inspect the completed works for:
+The Authorised Officer will inspect the completed works to check:

 • Compliance with the relevant Shire Standard and Permit conditions